 Over time the event became wildly popular, and rules were instituted to regulate participation.
 The three piñearoles—which are built at 45 degree angles and drop between 6.5 and 20 feet—now act as qualifiers for a series of head-to-head races on a dirt track, with riders divided up by age and riding ability.
 Any rider who falls off during a jump is disqualified from racing at the track, and all riders must wear helmets, though the word “helmet” loosely defined.
 (While most riders I saw were wearing actual riding helmets, a few were sporting ill-fitting bike helmets or even motorcycle helmets.)

+The role of Zorro (and the costume) also evolved.
+Each race has its own Zorro, and riders now dress as the fictional character Zorro, the masked outlaw and crusader for justice (so named because he was cunning like a fox)—though they do still wear a small fake foxtail attached to their backs.
+Riders try to catch up with the Zorro, pull of his or her tail, and cross the finish line with it; whoever does wins the race and also earns the honor of being a Zorro the following year.
 Nearly six hours after the event started, only a fraction of the riders who took part in the parade had made it through the jumps and down to the shores of the Yaguarcocha Lagoon to tackle the twisting, turning 1.8 mile long dirt track that was constructed just for the day’s events.
 Thousands of spectators filled the stands as horses and riders took a well-earned break and got the chance to eat and drink.
 When the races finally started, the Zorros were given a 250-foot head start, and the task of catching the foxtail proved to be incredibly difficult.
 I only witnessed one successful tail-pull during the entire afternoon of racing.

 What I did see were veterinarians everywhere along the parade route, at the jumps, and on the track.
 There are three official medical checks during the day, but the vets I spoke to said there had been no major problems with the horses this year.
 I was told that in recent years “doping” with caffeine had been a problem and had caused some horses to have heart attacks.
 Horses have also had to be “sacrificed” in past years because of injuries that simply couldn’t be treated.